OpenNebula/docs/source/deployment/references/one_scalability.rst

 | Average VM template size | 7 KB                                                |
 +--------------------------+-----------------------------------------------------+

 In production environments, we do not recommend exceeding in the same installation this number of servers (2,500) and VMs (10,000), as well as a load of 30 API requests/s to avoid excessive slowness of the system.
-Better performance can be achieved with specific tuning of other components, like the DB, or better hardware.
+Better performance can be achieved with specific tuning of other components, like the database, or better hardware.

 The four most common API calls were used to stress the core at the same time in approximately the same ratio experienced on real deployments.
 The total numbers of API calls per second used were: 10, 20 and 30.
 In these conditions, with a host monitoring interval of 20 hosts/second, in a pool with 2,500 hosts and a monitoring period on each host of 125 seconds, the response times in seconds of the oned process for the most common XMLRPC calls are shown below: